OpenMath/OpenMath.github.io/validation.md

 ### Accessibility
 All error messages are shown in red, inlined into an HTML presentation of the supplied XML file.
-The colouring is always specified via the CSS class `err` so other presentatins may be used, also the error message is never marked just by colour, the error message text is always added in parenthesis after teh invalid expression such as `(Unexpected attribute ...)`
+The colouring is always specified via the CSS class `err` so other presentatins may be used, also the error message is never marked just by colour, the error message text is always added in parenthesis after the invalid expression such as `(Unexpected attribute ...)`

 ### Browser compatibility